Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Pan gesture behavior has been optimized.
 - Images
   - Support for Lottie dynamic properties has been added.
-  - Support for asynchronous svg file loading has been added.
+  - Support for asynchronous SVG file loading has been added.
   - Support for asynchronous Lottie file loading has been added.
   - Support for GPU alpha masking has been added.
 - Performance Improvement